 Ameresco is a leading provider of energy efficiency solutions for facilities throughout North America.
 Our solutions enable customers to reduce their energy consumption, lower their operating and maintenance costs and realize environmental benefits.
 Our comprehensive set of services addresses almost all aspects of purchasing and using energy within a facility.
 Our services include upgrades to a facility's energy infrastructure and the construction and operation of small-scale renewable energy plants.
 As one of the few large, independent energy efficiency service providers, we are able to objectively select and provide the products and technologies best suited for a customer's needs.
-Having grown from four offices in three states in 2001 to 62 offices in 34 states and five Canadian provinces by year-end 2011, we now combine a North American footprint with strong local operations, which enable us to remain close to our customers and serve them effectively.
+We combine a North American footprint with strong local operations comprising 65 offices in 34 states and five Canadian provinces, which enables us to remain close to our customers and serve them effectively.